Private Parts & Pieces VII: Slow Waves, Soft Stars: Music

 Phillips recorded the five-part "Ice Flight" suite with a Roland Jupiter-8 keyboard loaned to him.
 He did not write any of the settings down; instead, he searched for sounds he liked and played them.
 "Beachrunner" and "End of the Affair" feature Argentine musician Enrique Berro Garcia, who Phillips had collaborated with on Private Parts and Pieces III: Antiques (1982) before Garcia returned to Argentina.
 Garcia arrived in the United Kingdom in early 1986.
 Both tracks originate from much longer pieces that they had devised during a spontaneous session in April 1986.
 "Sospirando" originates from a demo that Phillips had assembled in his pitch to score the drama film The Honorary Consul (1983).
 "Vanishing Streets" and "Slow Waves, Soft Stars" are improvised pieces that were played on a Casio CZ-5000 synthesiser, which Phillips does not rate highly but noted its usefulness for only certain sounds.
 He was particularly impressed by its ability to create "A constant series of rising and falling envelopes and the characteristics of those pieces was that you got long, sustained notes dipping and before they dip, another one comes in".
 "The Golden Pathway" originates from the 1986 television film God's Chosen Car Park which Phillips had scored music for in the summer of 1986.

 Release

 The album was released in August 1987 in the United States by Audion Recording.
 It remained unreleased in the United Kingdom until Virgin Records put it out in 1991.
 The album was reissued in 1996 and 2010, the latter as a double release with Private Parts & Pieces VIII: New England (1992).
 In 2016, the album was included in the Private Parts & Pieces V–VIII box set.

 Track listing

 All titles composed, performed, and produced by Anthony Phillips, except "Beachrunner" and "End of the Affair" composed by Phillips and Enrique Berro Garcia.

+On the CD version of the album, tracks 1-5 are combined into one track, as are tracks 11-12 and tracks 17-18.